jezsdaniel/jezsdaniel/README.md

-## 👨‍💻 Frontend Mobile Developer with 3 years of experience:
+## 👨‍💻 Frontend / Mobile Developer:

 - 📱 Specializing in crafting captivating user experiences for web and mobile apps.
 - 🌟 Proficient in React, Flutter, React Native, Jetpack Compose, and SwiftUI.